City Baking Guide

 Vail baking at 8,150 feet, with stable structure and crumb.

-Vail kitchens sit above 8,000 feet, where very low pressure can make cakes surge and collapse, yeast dough overproof rapidly, and moisture disappear from batters faster than sea-level recipes can handle.
+Vail sits high enough that baking problems stop being subtle.
+At 8,150 feet, very low pressure can make cakes surge and collapse, bread dough can overproof rapidly, and moisture can disappear from batter faster than many sea-level recipes can handle.

 Elevation8,150 ft